-- To ensure that the SEND Code of Practice 2014 is implemented effectively throughout the school - All pupils have equality of access to a broad and balanced curriculum which is differentiated appropriately to their needs and ability. - Pupils requiring special provision are identified as early as possible and provided with appropriate intervention and support.
-All children with SEND are supported through cycles of assess, plan, do, review as part of their SEND profile with termly targets. - To ensure a variety of teaching strategies are used in line with Quality First Teaching to help all pupils aspire to do the best to their abilities, despite any difficulty or disability they may have. - To provide opportunities for narrowing the gap between SEN and non-SEN children and ensure they reach their full potential, making good progress from their starting points. - Pupils identified with special needs take as full as part as possible in all school activities including residential trips and after-school clubs promoting the highest levels of engagement. - Parents of pupils with special needs are kept fully informed of their child's progress and attainment. - Pupils are involved, where possible, in decisions affecting their provision
+- The SEND Code of Practice 2014 is implemented effectively throughout the school - All pupils have equal opportunity to access a broad and balanced curriculum which is adapted appropriately to their needs and ability. - Pupils requiring special provision are identified as early as possible and provided with appropriate intervention and support.
+All children with SEND are supported through cycles of assess, plan, do, review as part of their SEND profile with termly targets. - This process is supported and monitored by termly meetings with the SENCO to ensure that additional support is appropriate and effective. - A variety of teaching strategies are used in line with Quality First Teaching to help all pupils aspire to achieve and progress as well as they can, despite any difficulty or disability they may have. - We provide opportunities for narrowing the gap between SEN and non-SEN children and ensure they reach their full potential, making good progress from their starting points. - Pupils identified with special needs take as full a part as possible in all school activities including residential trips and after-school clubs; promoting the highest levels of engagement. - Parents of pupils with special needs are kept fully informed of their child's progress and attainment. - Pupils are involved, where possible, in decisions affecting their provision